NeekDaSneak/Reading-Notes/Class-04.md

 # CompTIA A+ Troubleshooting Methodology

-## This is the steps will take for troubleshooting as a entry level IT person and even more afterwards.
+## This is the steps will take for troubleshooting as a entry level IT person and even more afterwards

 1. Identify the Problem
    - Gather information